rackslab/Slurm-web/doc/architecture.rst

 - *base* : the database where users have to be searched
 - *ugroup* : the LDAP group which the users are members
 - *expiration* : the TTL of the generated token

+Slurm-web also takes into account of the Private data parameter from `Slurm <https://slurm.schedmd.com/slurm.conf.html>`_.
+So far, only the Jobs View and Reservations View in Slurm-web are concerned by Private Data parameter.
+This feature prevents regular users and guests from seeing others' jobs or reservations if defined.